 You can make staying safe with anesthetics straightforward and alleviate a number of risks by properly preparing your dog.
 It is essential your dog has a completely empty stomach when the anesthetic is administered.
 That means you should not feed your dog any food after midnight for an operation the next day.

-It is also important your dog has had plenty of access to water and has gone to the toilet the morning before an operation.
+It is also important your dog has had plenty of access to water and has had a good opportunity to relieve themselves in the morning before an operation.
 These simple steps will ensure your dog’s body is in the optimum state to respond to the anesthetic.

 Key Take Away Points

 Many dogs, at some point, will require serious enough surgery that an anesthetic is needed.
 While anesthetics do come with a risk of complications, that risk is relatively low.
-Nonetheless, you can minimize those risks by getting urine and blood tests done at your local vets to identify any potential red flags.
-Also, ensuring your dog has an empty stomach, is properly hydrated, and has been to the toilet before an operation will reduce the chances of anesthetic-related complications from surgery.
+The risks will be minimized by urine and blood tests to identify any potential red flags.
+Also, ensuring your dog has an empty stomach, is properly hydrated, and has had an adequate potty break before an operation will reduce the chances of anesthetic-related complications from surgery.